leonardean/ImgUpload/blueprint copy.md

 * [Kii Cloud SDK](http://documentation.kii.com/en/starts/cloudsdk/) provides the basic and most demanded functions for leveraging Kii Cloud.
 They cover almost every mobile platform: Android, iOS, Unity, Javascript, and Terminal Tools.
 For more advanced use of Kii Cloud, [REST](http://documentation.kii.com/en/guides/rest/) and [Server Extension](http://documentation.kii.com/en/guides/serverextension/) may need to be used.
 In this application, we will have a taste of these two as well.
 * In Kii Cloud, [Bucket](http://documentation.kii.com/en/starts/cloudsdk/managing-data/bucket/) works as data container and **Access Controler**.
 There are three types of buckets: **App Scope**, **Group Scope**, and **User Scope** with different default ACL.
 However, the ACL of buckets can be customized by adding specific rules.
 * When using Kii Cloud SDK, data is store in the form of [KiiObject](http://documentation.kii.com/en/starts/cloudsdk/managing-data/object-storage/).
 Internally, they are store as **JSON Key-Value** pairs.
-* Kii Cloud provides flexible [Analytics](http://documentation.kii.com/en/guides/android/managing-analytics/) that enables you to learn more about how your app is going on (**App Data Analytics**) and user behavior(**Event Analytics**).
+* Kii Cloud provides flexible [Flex Analytics](http://documentation.kii.com/en/guides/android/managing-analytics/) that enables you to learn more about how your app is going on (**App Data Analytics**) and user behavior(**Event Analytics**).
 In addition, the analytics are also accessible from the front end app so that your users can get designated analysis as well.

-###3.Kii SDK Initialization
+###Kii SDK Initialization
 In order to use Kii Cloud SDK features in the front end app, the SDK needs to be firstly initialized.
 Following demo shows the initialization in Android:
 ```java
 package com.kii.wearable.demo;